 The Literary Studies stream focuses on the rich literary history of Italy from the Middle Ages until the present.
 General period courses are offered in addition to thematic, monographic, genre courses and critical theory courses.

-N.B: The Italian School hosts a writer in residence each summer who is active on campus teaching or lecturing or conducting workshops.
+N.B: The Italian School hosts an Artist in Residence each summer who is active on campus teaching or lecturing or conducting workshops.
 Past writers and artists at the Italian School include Dacia Maraini, Gianni Vattimo, Helen Barolini, Mimmo Calopresti, Vittorio Taviani, Letizia Battaglia, Giose Rimanelli, Joseph Tusiani, Luigi Fontanella, Beppe Severgnini.
 The School will host Roberta Torre in 2014!

-Requirements: 1 language or stylistics course (1 unit); 5 units in linguistics; 3 units to be chosen from literature, pedagogy, culture, mass media, Italian American, and/or Mediterranean Studies courses.
+Requirement: 1 language or stylistics course (1 unit); 5 units in linguistics; 3 units to be chosen from literature and/or culture and communication courses.

 Pedagogy, Methodology, and Curriculum Development